Is A Split Infinitive Still A Grammar Mistake In Writing?

 Split infinitive grammar

 It is one grammar rule that English speakers are always breaking.
-But when it occurs in writing, the purists can get upset.
+But when it occurs in writing, the purists can get annoyed.

 I am sure you learned at school that you should never split an infinitive.
 Is it really a rule you have to follow to the letter?